• Skip to primary navigation

 YES!

 In all honesty I wouldn’t clean with only essential oils.
 I will always pair them with vinegar, soap or rubbing alcohol.
-But don’t get me wrong, I’m not using essential oils just for the fragrance and the cleaning agent as the cleaner.
-They both work to clean.
+But don’t get me wrong, I’m not using essential oils just for the fragrance and fresh scent but as the cleaning agent in the cleaner.
+Both the essential oil and the vinegar or soap work to clean.
 Essential oils have cleaning, cleansing, antibacterial properties that really do work.
-For best all purpose cleaning in your home it will be best to combine them with another cleaning agent.
+For best all purpose cleaning in your home it will be best to combine them with another natural cleaning agent.

 What Essential Oils can I use to Clean with?

-There are so many great essential oils that you can use in your daily cleaning.
+There are so many great essential oils that you can use in your daily cleaning routine.
 The oils you want to use are oils that have antibacterial properties.
 Antibacterial essential oils stop the growth of bacteria.
-Keeping you home clean from bacteria growth without killing both the good and bad bacteria completely.
-By cleaning with essential oils benefit our immune system rather than harming it like the chemical cleaners do.
+Keeping you home clean from bacterial growth without killing both the good and bad bacteria completely.
+Cleaning with essential oils benefits our immune system rather than harming it like the commercial cleaners full of toxic fumes do.

 Essential Oils for Cleaning

-• Peppermint contains anti fungal and antibacterial properties
+• Peppermint Oil contains anti fungal and antibacterial properties

-• Cloves contains both anti fungal and antibacterial properties, a great at disinfecting and cleaning mold.
+• Cloves Oil contains both anti fungal and antibacterial properties, a great at disinfecting and cleaning mold.

-• Lemongrass has both anti fungal and antibacterial properties, brakes down grease and grime.
+• Lemongrass Oil has both anti fungal and antibacterial properties, brakes down grease and grime.

-• Cinnamon is one of the most powerful antibacterials and anti fungal of the essential oils.
+• Cinnamon Oil is one of the most powerful antibacterials and anti fungal of the essential oils.

-• Tea tree (Melaleuca) has both anti fungal and antibacterial properties.
+• Tea tree Oil (Melaleuca) has both anti fungal and antibacterial properties.

-• Basil has antimicrobial properties and repels insects
+• Basil Oil has antimicrobial properties and repels insects

-• Wild Orange cuts through grease and dirt and is antibacterial
+• Wild Orange Oil cuts through grease and dirt and is antibacterial

-• Grapefruit natural de-greaser and has antimicrobial properties
+• Grapefruit Oil natural de-greaser and has antimicrobial properties

-• Lime high in limonene helping disinfect bacteria
+• Lime Oil high in limonene helping disinfect bacteria

 Mix and Match

-Some of these essential oils are stronger cleaner than other or have different strengths.
+Some of these essential oils are stronger cleaners than other or have different cleaning abilities.
 Some being better de-greasers, some being better for molds and fungal.
-To make a all-purpose cleaner you can combine oils to create your own cleaner that fits your needs.
+To make a all-purpose cleaner you can combine oils to create your own cleaners that fits your needs.

 Some essential oil companies have blends already that are specially for cleaning.
 Young living has blends like ‘Thieves’ and ‘Purification’.
 DoTerra has ‘On Guard’ and ‘Purify’.
 Revive has ‘Clean’, ‘Purify’ and ‘Immunity Boost’.
-You can make things simple and buy one of these blends or you can create your own.
+You can make things simple and buy one of these blends or you can create your own household cleaning products.

 How To Make An Essential Oil Cleaner

-Mix together 2 part water, 1 part rubbing alcohol 1 part vinegar into a glass spray bottle.
-Add 15-25 drops of your preferred essential oil to your spray bottle.
+1. Mix together 2 part water, 1 part rubbing alcohol 1 part cleaning vinegar or white vinegar into a reusable glass spray bottle.
+Add 15-25 drops of your preferred essential oil to your glass bottle.

-Mix together 3 parts water to 1 part vinegar and add 15-25 drops of your preferred essential oil to your glass spray bottle.
+3. Mix together 3 parts water to 1 part vinegar and add 15-25 drops of your preferred essential oil to your 12 -16 oz glass spray bottle.

 Is Homemade all-purpose cleaners cheaper?